15 Columns

 \[ \begin{aligned} &0 =C_1(0)+C_2(1) \\ & C_2 =0 \end{aligned} \]

-The second boundary condition, x = L when y = 0 results in:
+The second boundary condition, x = L when y = 0, results in

 \[ 0=C_1 \sin \left(\sqrt{\frac{P}{E I}} x\right)+0 \]

 The equation is satisfied if C1 = 0.
 However, this is a trivial solution that implies y = 0 and there is no lateral deflection.
-For the nontrivial solution, the sine function must be equal to zero, which requires:
+For the nontrivial solution, the sine function must be equal to zero, which requires

 \[ \begin{aligned} &\sqrt{\frac{P}{E I}} L=n \pi \\ & \text {where } n=1, 2, 3, 4,... \end{aligned} \]

-The smallest value of P occurs when n = 1; substituting this and rearranging gives us Euler’s formula:
+The smallest value of P occurs when n = 1; substituting this and rearranging gives us Euler’s formula

-\[ \boxed{P_{c r}=\frac{\pi^2 E I}{L^2}} \tag{15.1}\]
+\[ \boxed{P_{c r}=\frac{\pi^2 E I}{L^2}}\text{ ,} \tag{15.1}\]

 E = Elastic modulus of the material [Pa, psi]

-L = Unsupported length of the column (pinned=pinned connection) [m, in.]
+L = Unsupported length of the column (pinned-pinned connection) [m, in.]

-15.1.3 Bucking Direction
+15.1.3 Buckling Direction

 15.1.4 Critical Stress